-To show inconsistencies in marketing-related sharing statements across policies, we first discuss the GLBA statements (\ref{sec:glba-data-sharing}).
-After presenting relevant statement categories we identified in other policies (\ref{sec:statement-categories}), we compare banks' denying GLBA statements (\ref{sec:no-yes}) and affirmative GLBA statements (\ref{sec:yes-no}) each with opposite statements in other polices.
-Last, we point out a common misleading language use for no-sharing (\ref{sec:permitted-required}).
+Regarding inconsistencies in marketing-related sharing statements across policies, we first discuss the GLBA statements (\ref{sec:glba-data-sharing}).
+After presenting relevant statement categories we identified in other policies (\ref{sec:statement-categories}), we compare banks' denying GLBA statements (\ref{sec:no-yes}) and affirmative GLBA statements (\ref{sec:yes-no}), each with opposite statements in other polices.
+Last, we point out common misleading language use for no-sharing (\ref{sec:permitted-required}).

-\subsubsection{GLBA Third-Party Sharing Statements}
+\subsubsection{GLBA third-party sharing statements}

-Of the seven sharing purposes prescribed in the GLBA model notice's data-sharing table (see Figure~\ref{fig:glba-model}(a)), we focused on the four relevant to third-party sharing: 1,542 banks (77\% out of 2002 banks that provided this row) stated they are sharing consumer personal information for marketing (\textit{marketing}), 879 (43.9\% out of 2002) disclosed sharing with nonaffiliated financial companies for joint marketing (\textit{joint marketing}), 329 (16.4\% out of 1070) disclosed sharing with affiliates for affiliates' marketing (\textit{affiliate sharing}), and 65 (3.2\% out of 1925) disclosed sharing with nonaffiliates for nonaffiliates' marketing (\textit{nonaffiliate sharing}).
-A few banks (36, 1.8\% out of 2002 banks with a GLBA notice) shared data for all four marketing purposes, 10.6\% (214) for three of them; a third for two purposes (643, 32.1\%) and another third shared for one of these purposes (743, 37.1\%).
+Of the seven sharing purposes prescribed in the GLBA model notice's data-sharing table (see Figure~\ref{fig:glba-model}(a)), we focused on the four relevant to third-party sharing: 1,542 banks (77\% out of 2,002 banks that provided this row) stated they are sharing consumer personal information for marketing (\textit{marketing}), 879 (43.9\% out of 2,002) disclosed sharing with nonaffiliated financial companies for joint marketing (\textit{joint marketing}), 329 (16.4\% out of 1,070) disclosed sharing with affiliates for affiliates' marketing (\textit{affiliate sharing}), and 65 (3.2\% out of 1,925) disclosed sharing with nonaffiliates for nonaffiliates' marketing (\textit{nonaffiliate sharing}).
+A few banks (36, 1.8\% out of 2,002 banks with a GLBA notice) shared data for all four marketing purposes, 10.6\% (214) for three of them; a third for two purposes (643, 32.1\%) and another third shared for one of these purposes (743, 37.1\%).
 Only 5.6\% (112) indicated not sharing for any of the four purposes.
 These four GLBA-defined third-party sharing practices have nuanced differences, however, for consumers, they all describe scenarios in which their personal financial information is shared by their bank with other entities for marketing use.